pyxem/kikuchipy/doc/source/index.rst

 Acknowledgement
 ===============

-Initial work from Håkon Wiik Ånes funded by the NAPIC project (NTNU Aluminium Product Innovation Center).
+Initial work from Håkon Wiik Ånes was funded by the NAPIC project (NTNU Aluminium Product Innovation Center).